The kingdom, the power, the glory

 This acrostic psalm presents the whole scope of God’s kingship and creation’s response to it.
 David begins with his own commitment to praise God forever.
 Midway through the psalm, David pictures creation and God’s faithful people praising God, and he ends the psalm with every living creature joining in.
 He means to catch us up in this grand crescendo of praise by interspersing between these three statements some of the many reasons we worship our supremely great and good God.[1]

-One reason is God’s miraculous acts, which included the exodus and crossing the sea and the Jordan River.
-David repeats part of God’s self-description at Sinai: he’s gracious, slow to anger, and rich in unrelenting love.
+One reason is God’s miraculous acts, which included the Exodus, crossing the sea, and crossing the Jordan River.
+David repeats part of God’s self-description to Moses at Sinai: he’s gracious, slow to anger, and rich in unrelenting love.
 Indeed, says David, God is compassionate toward all he’s made.

 During your free moments, meditate on these words: